 Formative Assessment: The goal of formative assessment is to monitor student learning to provide ongoing feedback that can be used by instructors to improve their teaching and by students to improve their learning.
 More specifically, formative assessments:

-• help students identify their strengths and weaknesses and target areas that need work
+help students identify their strengths and weaknesses and target areas that need work;

-• help faculty recognize where students are struggling and address problems immediately
+help faculty recognize where students are struggling and address problems immediately.

 Ms. Smith’s class is working on persuasive essays.
 She is teaching a mini lesson on how to cite sources in their essay.
 The intended learning outcome is for students to internally cite sources correctly.
 Ms. Smith creates a playlist for students to choose from to meet the learning outcome.
 She embeds in the playlist informal checks along the way and opportunities for feedback so students can identify whether they can internally cite sources correctly in their writing.
 Ms. Smith creates a formative assessment that tests whether each student has achieved the intended learning outcome.
 Embedded in the playlist is a Flipgrid where students respond to a prompt detailing how to cite sources correctly.
 Students must also view peers’ videos to assess their learning.
 In the playlist, there is also a Nearpod lesson, with examples and non-examples of citations.
-Based on students work in the Nearpod module, they receive immediate feedback on their ability to internally cite sources.
+Based on students' work in the Nearpod module, they receive immediate feedback on their ability to internally cite sources.
 Once students have received feedback from the Nearpod and Flipgrid on their proficiency level, they may choose to continue to explore other learning opportunities on the playlist or see the teacher for more help.

 After the students have had adequate time to explore the resources in the playlist, all students will take a written formative assessment that focuses on students’ ability to internally cite sources.
 Feedback is given immediately as it is corrected together, scored, and sent home for parents to view.
 Students who have mastered the skill go on to an extension task.
-Students who need more support will meet with Ms. Smith in a small group and with peer groups.
+Students who need more support will meet with Ms. Smith in a small group and/or with peer groups.